 A Guide to BDSM Contracts

 A BDSM contract also known as a “slave contract” is a document entered into between consenting adults who wish to negotiate and formalize their BDSM arrangement.
-Just with any relationship, communication is vital among all participants.
+Just with any relationship, communication is vital.
 Writing up an agreement is an excellent way to open up communication between each other.
 The negotiation process can help your relationship grow as you explore your goals and boundaries together.

 BDSM Relationship Contracts